hahn208/resume-react/README.md

 - Built a chrome extension to drill down through the online interface and pre-populate fields.
 - Shortened order uuid by encoding, resulted in invalid characters *sometimes*.
 - Cypress -> Playwright automation
+- Build helper tool for converting data from Salesforce to Brightspot CMS.